tzachbon/mcp-workshop/04-connect-to-cursor/NON-ENGINEER.md

 - Check the absolute path is correct
 - Make sure `npm install` was completed in your project
 - Look for error indicators next to your server in Cursor's MCP panel

-## Next Step

-Once your greet tool works, continue to [05-build-real-tools](../05-build-real-tools/airtable/NON-ENGINEER) to build more useful tools!